 - Royal, published by Ludwig & Mayer in the early 1890s.
 This was a non-sans-serif display typeface [Reichardt R].
 Ludwig & Mayer operated out of Frankfurt am Main, which was then part of the Kingdom of Prussia.

 - Royal-Cursiv, published by the Julius Klinkhardt typefoundry at some point before 1891 [Reichardt R].
 Klinkhardt was in Leipzig, part of the Kingdom of Saxony.

-- Royal-Grotesk, published by H. Berthold AG and Bauer & Co. in 1902 or 1903, depending on the source [AfB, Berthold 1911, Berthold 1958, Wetzig].
+- Royal-Grotesk, published by H. Berthold AG and Bauer & Co. in 1902 or 1903, depending on the source [AfB, Berthold 1911, Berthold 1958, VdS, Wetzig].
 Berthold was based in Berlin, which was part of the Kingdom of Prussia.
-Stuttgart was the capital of the Kingdom of Württemberg.
+Bauer & Co. was in Stuttgart, which was the capital of the Kingdom of Württemberg.

 - Royal-Kursiv, published by J.D.
 Trennert & Sohn.
 This script face was originally produced by the Leipzig punchcuttery Riegerl, Weißenborn & Co. in 1908, who called it Römisch-Zirkular [Wetzig].
 Trennert was in Altona, an independent jurisdiction within Hamburg, which was a free city without a local monarch.

 What about “Accidenz” and “Akzidenz” in typeface names?

 While I’m on the subject of names, this would be a good place for me to stress how common the term “Accidenz” was in typeface naming during the late-nineteenth and early twentieth centuries.
 After about 1900, German spelling conventions changed, and Latinate words like Accidenzen – the German term for jobbing-printing, from the Latin accidentia – would be written as Akzidenzen instead.